 Above is a photo of a 1 1/4” inch diameter hole about 6’ feet above the ground.
 Field Mice climbed up the exterior vertical wall behind cedar siding and chewed a hole through the exterior wall to access the inside of this Annapolis, Maryland home.

-The little specks of black on the white firming strip is mouse droppings which indicates the pathway the mice used to this hole.
+The little specks of black on the white firming strip are mouse droppings which indicate the pathway the mice used to this hole.
 The homeowner now has a snake infestation because the snakes are entering the home to feed on the mice.
-The snakes are picking up the sent trail (using their tough) of the mice on the outside of the home and follow the sent trail through the hole that the mice chewed through.
+The snakes are picking up the scent trail (using their tough) of the mice on the outside of the home and follow the scent trail through the hole that the mice chewed through.